- Docs

 Parameters:

-$keyβ Cache key for this request$repoβ The Troy Server endpoint URL$bodyβ Request body (array for JSON, string for raw)$methodβ HTTP method (GETorPOST)
+$keyβ Cache key for this request.$repoβ The Troy Server endpoint URL.$bodyβ Request body (array for JSON, string for raw).$methodβ HTTP method (GETorPOST).

 Returns: WordPress HTTP response array or WP_Error on failure.